Emergent Pauli blocking in a weakly interacting Bose gas

-Following the thermodynamic Bethe ansatz, for finite temperatures the local thermodynamic state of the Lieb-Liniger model can be fully encoded in a density of quasi-particles $\rho_p (\theta)$, with each quasi-particle uniquely labeled by its rapidity $\theta$~\cite{doi:10.1063/1.1664947}.
-Similarly, one can introduce a density of unoccupied rapidities, or holes, $\rho_h (\theta)$ and the density of states $\rho_s (\theta)$ obeying the relation
+Following the thermodynamic Bethe ansatz, for finite temperatures the local thermodynamic state of the Lieb-Liniger model can be fully encoded in a distribution of quasi-particles $\rho_{\mathrm{p}} (\theta)$, with each quasi-particle uniquely labeled by its rapidity $\theta$~\cite{doi:10.1063/1.1664947}.
+Similarly, one can introduce a distribution of unoccupied rapidities, or holes, $\rho_{\mathrm{h}} (\theta)$ and the density of states $\rho_{\mathrm{s}} (\theta)$ obeying the relation